ToniWonKanobi/theoveranalyzed.net/posts/2015/2/27/watch-and-hear-the-610-horsepower-2016-audi-r8-v10-plus-in-action.md

 @@ Description=I wonder if Audi will ever be exciting (again)?
 @@ Tags=cars, Audi

-Yawn.^[Audi represents the death of the adage of 'German automobiles → drivers' cars']
+Yawn.
+Audi represents the death of the adage that German automobiles are drivers' cars.